mrc-ide/naomi.options/README.md

 1. hintr calls naomi.options `get_controls_json` with the `iso3` the `options` from the data and `fallback_values` from the data.
 Note the `options` and `fallback_values` can be empty and indeed are for calibrate options
 1. naomi.options reads the controls from `controls.R` for this type, and adds any `options` passed as an arg into this list for each `control`
 1. naomi.options reads the default values from `default_options.csv`
 1. For each control, naomi.options checks if csv value is valid and if it is sets this as the `value` for the control.
-If it is invalid it checks if there is a default in the `fallback_values` if not it checks if there is a default already set from the `controls.R` and if not uses an empty default `value`
+If it is invalid it checks if there is a default in the `fallback_values` if not uses an empty default `value`
 1. naomi.options takes the completed set of controls, serializes them to JSON and embeds them in the options json from `inst/model_options.json` or `inst/calibration_options.json` and returns to hintr
 1. hintr returns json back as response